toupiefolle/mad-spinning-top/_notes/2021-07-09-urbanism-bibliographical-notes-and-liane-mozère.md

 was drated by Guattari in late 1979 as a research report submitted to the Ministère de l'Équipment for CERFI.
 See later.\]

-The second part brings us to Marx.
+The second part brings us to [[Marx]].
 The city is part of the pairing town/country.
 Reference to the *Communist Mainfesto* in which 'the bourgeoisie subjects the country to the town/city'.
 The emergence of the city as the motor of history.
 CERFI says that they will trace the